These 10 ideas for urban gardening in small spaces will greenify your life, no matter where you live!

 Potted plants are fine and well for urban gardening in small spaces.
 But those plastic containers they come in can be a bit depressing.
 Solve the problem by either painting them all white, such as the pots below, with a non-toxic paint.
 White, black or gold look especially elegant.

 Other options include repotting them into ceramic containers, or even better yet, upcycling some unused tea tins, broken cups or biscuit tins into planters.

 Lucky enough to have a balcony?
 Should you also happen to be renovating and come into possession of an unwanted bathtub, it could make the perfect potter!

 Larger than most store-bought ceramic pots, it allows you to make your balcony all the greener with more space for planting.
 This also looks more attractive than a bunch of random, non-matching pots.
 Just don’t forget to drill in the draining holes at the bottom!

 8. Get the Hang of String Gardens

-This is one of my personal favourite ideas for urban gardening!
+This is one of my personal favourite ideas for urban gardening in small spaces!
 Based on traditional Japanese techniques, string gardens are easy to maintain: just spray the roots occasionally with a plant mister.
 By binding the roots in a mossy soil mixture and hanging the plant from the ceiling, many varieties of plants can grow this way, from small fruit trees to flowers.
+Incredible, right?

-Vertical gardens have become all the rage because of their compact design, ease of care and maintenance–and they can even help you stock your fridge.
+One of the easiest ideas for urban gardening in small spaces is using vertical gardens.
+These have become all the rage because of their compact design, ease of care and maintenance.
+A they can even help you stock your fridge!

-This Strawberry Tree – Vertical Hanging Grow Bag, for example, will allow you to grow not only strawberries, but tomatoes, blueberries and other plant varieties, all in the form of a pillar.
+A Strawberry Tree Vertical Hanging Grow Bag, for example, will allow you to grow not only strawberries, but tomatoes, blueberries, herbs and other plant varieties, all in the form of a pillar.